bomeara/treevo/README.md

 This work was initially written by Barb Banbury and Brian O'Meara, and since July 2017, has been largely editted and maintained by David W. Bapst.
 The software is open-source licensed under the GNU General Protection License (most recent version).

-CRAN submission is hopefully coming soon.
+CRAN submission is coming soon.
 The latest pre-release version of TreEvo can be found at github:

 	https://github.com/bomeara/treevo